-Item Donation Form
+Item Donation Forms

-An item donation form is a simple informational page that businesses or other donors return to your organization along with the item/s they choose to donate for your silent auction event.
-These item donation forms are very important because they include all the relevant information that event planners will refer to when creating online item descriptions, auction brochures and bid sheets.
+An item donation form is a simple informational page that businesses or other donors return to your organization with the item(s) they choose to donate for your silent auction.
+These item donation forms are essential because they include all the relevant information that event planners will refer to when creating online item descriptions, auction brochures, and bid sheets.
 The item donation form should include the following information: Name of Silent Auction, Mailing Address, Contact Information, and Delivery Deadlines.
-There should be a number of blank lines for donors to complete including: Donor Name, Business, Item Name, Description of Item, Approximate Value (include wholesale & retail price for business donating items), and any other relevant details for the item donated including celebrity autographs, previous owners, or vintage year (for antiques or wines).
+There should be several blank lines for donors to complete, including Donor Name, Business, Item Name, Description of Item, Approximate Value (including the wholesale or retail price for the business donating items), and any other relevant details for the item donated, including celebrity autographs, previous owners, or vintage year (for antiques or wines).

-Donation Request Letter
+Donation Request Letters

-A donation request letter is what event planners will send to organizations or individuals whom you are requesting donated items for your charity auction.
+A donation request letter is what event planners will send to organizations or individuals for whom you are requesting donated items for your charity auction.
 The letter you send can be kept on file in order for donors to claim donations at the end of the year with their taxes.
 This letter should explain the purpose of your fundraising event, how the items will be auctioned off, and how their specific donations would appeal to your audience.
 Be sure to explain how the funds generated from the auction will be used as this typically generates more interest from potential donors.
 And don’t forget to show appreciation by thanking possible donors for their consideration.
 (Refer to our sponsor thank you letter as this can be re-purposed for Donor Thank You’s)

-Reaching out to local businesses by asking them to sponsor your charity auction event is another great way to bring in revenue.
-Not only will businesses help you by providing financial donations and resources to help produce the event, but they will also help you expand your reach by promoting the event to their employees, customers, and partners.
-Be sure to explain the purpose of your fundraising event and how their sponsorship donation will help you achieve your goals.
-In exchange for their sponsorship, they should also receive a number of benefits such as: enhanced exposure to the local community, recognition in promotional materials, signage on-site at the event, and online presence through mention in social networking posts, blog articles, and logos on the fundraising website.
+Reaching out to local businesses by asking them to sponsor your charity auction event is another excellent way to increase revenue.
+Companies will help by providing financial donations and resources to produce the event and help you expand your reach by promoting the event to their employees, customers, and partners.
+Be sure to explain the purpose of your fundraising event and how their sponsorship or donation will help your organization achieve its goals.
+In exchange for their sponsorship, businesses will receive benefits such as exposure to the local community, recognition in promotional materials, signage on-site at the event, and online presence through mention in social networking posts, blog articles, and logos on the fundraising website.